hansCodeJam/methods-to-my-madness-solution/README.md

-# Methods To My madness - Solution
+# Methods To My Madness - Solution

-One possible solution to the [Jit and Sploin](https://github.com/ci-wdi-900/jit-and-sploin) exercise.
+One possible solution to the [Methods To My Madness](https://github.com/ci-wdi-900/methods-to-my-madness) exercise.